S1.E5.Shoe_Horn

 “Jace—w-what?
 Why would you ask something like that?”

-“Jamie told me that everyone in college does drugs.
+“Jamie told me that everyone in college does them.
 I mean, some are legal now.”

 “Come on.
-He’s, at most, half right,” Wes said and read Jace’s face, to see that he thought he was being serious.
+He’s, at most, half right,” Wes said and read Jace’s face, to see that he believed he was being serious.
 “Joking.
-I already told you, I’ve always been clean, and your mom has definitely also never touched the stuff.
-Sheesh… does everyone your age take narcotic use so casually?
+I’ve already told you; I’ve always been clean, and your mom has definitely also never touched stuff.
+Freakin’ hell, does everyone your age take narcotic use so casually?
 When I was ten, it was drilled into us how serious they were.
-I mean, if you did them, you were probably a ‘hardcore bad guy’, or just a loser.”
+I mean, if you did them, you were either a ‘hardcore bad guy,’ or just a loser.”

-“I dunno,” Jace shrugged, “we just kinda joked about it all the time.”
+Jace shrugged.
+“We just kinda joked about it all the time.”

 After another block of travel but no dialogue, Jace looked around at the deeper segment of the neighborhood, far from both his own and Wes’ childhood homes.
 This part of Desert Tree was one that he had rarely seen.
 It may as well have been in another city altogether.
 But while none of the houses looked familiar, the trees still did.

 “They can grow a lot in twenty-five years.
-The Desert Tree you’re used to is… aged, grown up.
-Your mom is kind of an exception to most of the local kids I knew.
-She stayed.
+The suburb you’re used to is… aged.
+Grown up.
+Your mom is kind of an exception to most of the local kids I knew; she stayed.
 Or rather, came back.
 It’s still a young neighborhood in our time, but any kids you see out and about here—they most likely moved away by the time you were born.”

 “Someone you know in there, playing the drums?”
 Jace asked.